MarioProjects/isic2019_skin/README.md

 |  SGD Default      |        Step LR (Finder) 1            | Balanced Dataloader  |   Running gpu11 |                     |

-Sonclusions: the optimizer that has worked best has generally been SGD, so we will choose this for the following phases.
+Conclusions: the optimizer that has worked best has generally been SGD, so we will choose this for the following phases.
+In addition, for the models that have been trained in this phase **we have forgotten to normalize** the images... corrected for next phases!

 ### Reminders
 - Confusion Matrix